HDoumali/Project7_BileMo_Api/README.md

 Step 8: Access API documentation

 To access the API documentation online, enter the URL "api/doc".
-Elle est également disponible
+Documentation is also available on the Github repository (Project7_BileMo_Api_Doc.md)